vpavkin/i-have-money/README.md

 #### Docker image
 if you don't have Postgres installed, just run `./docker-postgres.sh`.
 This will run a docker container with PostgreSQL instance that is already configure with all "I Have Money" schemas.

-The container will occupy port 5432 of your host machine.
+The container will use port 5432 of your host machine or docker VM.
 Of course, docker has to be configured for this to run.

 #### Locally installed PostgreSQL
 Those, who **have postgreSQL installed locally**: